MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days-faq.md

     [Microsoft Build](https://www.microsoft.com/en-us/build) brings developers and experts from product teams across the company together.
 A wide range of technologies and application patterns are covered.
 This event does not replace Build, and if that’s your jam, we encourage you to do that, too!

-* **Is this event ADA accessible?**

-    More info coming soon!

-## OFFICIAL ATTENDEES

-* **How do I book travel?**

-    More info coming soon!

-* **Where should I stay?**

-    More info coming soon!

-* **Will I get to try HoloLens 2?**

-    Yes, we will offer time with HoloLens 2 throughout both days, as well as at our networking reception.
-We expect lines and encourage you to check out the mixed reality sessions happening nearby.

-* **Can I preorder HoloLens 2 at Dev Days?**

-    Preorder pricing and options for HoloLens 2 can be found at www.hololens.com.

-* **Can I preorder Azure Kinect DK at Dev Days?**

-    Preorder pricing and options for Azure Kinect DK can be found at www.azure.com/kinect

 * **How much does the event cost?**

     This event is free to attend.